 Rain barrels and cisterns mainly capture and store roof runoff for future use, reducing flows that enter the combined sewer system.
 The collected water can be used for watering lawns and gardens, or even be used as grey water to flush toilets inside a house.

 Bioretention Systems and Bioswales

 Bioretention areas, or rain gardens, are shallow surface depressions planted with specially selected native vegetation to capture and treat land drainage runoff.
 Wet weather flow will pool in the depression area and then infiltrate into the soil or evaporate.

 Bioswales are swales that contain grass and other vegetation, which has an enhanced top soil layer and infiltration underlayer.
 They decrease the rate at which runoff flows, increasing surface contact time and the ability to soak into the soil.

 While all species of vegetation have multiple benefits for runoff management, native or indigenous species of plants provide even greater benefits.
 They typically require less irrigation than non-native species and have a higher survival rate.
 In Winnipeg, native species have deeper roots systems which filter excessive nutrients from runoff.

 Growing vegetation on flat or sloped roofs helps to soak up and store rain water and snowmelt.
-Simple vegetation with minimal access can be used, although the roof has to be designed for this extra load.
+They can use simple vegetation with minimal access, allowing for retrofits to some existing roofs.
 There are also more intensive green roofs that are accessible to the public, creating park-like vegetation.
 Some examples are found at Manitoba Hydro Place and Millennium Library Park.